KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 |:-:|-|
 |260|Untrusted Font|

-The following XPath query will filter for all detection and block events:
+The following XPath query will filter for all detection and block events for Exploit Protection:

 ```xml
 <QueryList>